 Chicken Cordon Bleu Sauce

 • Try it as a warm dip for French bread, carrots, cucumbers, broccoli or cauliflower.

-• Serve it as a gravy or sauce over one of the recipes below:
+• Serve it as a gravy or sauce over Homemade Mashed Potatoes, Easy Homemade Pasta, or Chicken Roll Ups.

-Give this creamy Chicken Cordon Bleu Sauce a try and let us know how it turned out!
-Leave a comment and star rating below – we’d love to hear how you served it! 🩷
+This Chicken Cordon Bleu Sauce is quick, creamy, and absolutely makes the meal.
+Give this sauce a try and let us know how it turned out!
+Leave a comment and star rating below – we’d love to hear how you served it! 💛

+Chicken Cordon Bleu Sauce